FancyMcPlugins/FancyHolograms/README.md

 - and more ...

 The holograms are directly sent to the player via packets, which makes FancyHologram very fast and flexible.

-## Commands

-You can find a list of all commands with description and permissions [here](docs/commands.md).

-## API

-You can find the basic API documentation [here](docs/api/getting-started.md).

-If you have any questions about the API, feel free to ask in the [discord](https://discord.gg/ZUgYCEJUEx).

 ## Example images